getify/foi-lang/README.md

 Each pattern clause is defined by `?[    ]: consq`, where the pattern is defined inside the `[    ]`.
 A pattern can be negated as `![    ]`.
 The pattern match clause's consequent (`consq`) can either be a single expression, or a `{   }` block; either way, it's only evaluated if the pattern is matched via the conditional.

 Let's examine each pattern matching form separately, starting with dependent pattern matching.
-The topic of the match is any arbitrary expression, defined in the `?(    ){` tag.
+The topic of the match is any arbitrary expression, defined in the `?(    ){` clause.

 Consider: